 What is no fault divorce?

-Under the current legislation, couples wishing to divorce before they have been separated for two years or more must cite either unreasonable behaviour or adultery.
-It is not enough to say that the marriage has broken down, or that both parties agree to a divorce.
+Under the current legislation, couples wishing to divorce before they have been separated for two years or more must cite either the other party’s unreasonable behaviour or their adultery (which must be admitted).
+It is not enough to say that there are irreconcilable differences or that both parties agree to a divorce.
 The Petitioner has to allege fault and blame.

 In practice, solicitors are aware of this and explain to clients that this is merely a means to an ends; keeping allegations of “unreasonable behaviour” relied upon to a minimum and recommending that parties do not name the person that their partner has committed adultery with, in order to reduce animosity between the parties.

-Under the new legislation divorcing couples will simply be able to agree to a divorce, and no party need be at fault.
+Under the new legislation divorcing couples will simply be able to agree to a divorce, without assigning blame or fault.
+It is expected that the bill will be passed and that “no fault” divorce will become the way forward for separating couples.

 What will no fault divorce do?